François Laruelle: Work

-Laruelle divides his work into five periods: Philosophy I (1971–1981), Philosophy II (1981–1995), Philosophy III (1995–2002), Philosophy IV (2002–2008), and Philosophy V (2008–present).
+Laruelle divided his work into five periods: Philosophy I (1971–1981), Philosophy II (1981–1995), Philosophy III (1995–2002), Philosophy IV (2002–2008), and Philosophy V (2008–2024).
 The work comprising Philosophy I finds Laruelle attempting to subvert concepts found in Nietzsche, Heidegger, Deleuze and Derrida.
 Even at this early stage one can identify Laruelle's interest in adopting a transcendental stance towards philosophy.
 With Philosophy II, Laruelle makes a determined effort to develop a transcendental approach to philosophy itself.
 However, it is not until Philosophy III that Laruelle claims to have started the work of non-philosophy.

 Non-philosophy

-Laruelle claims that all forms of philosophy (from ancient philosophy to analytic philosophy to deconstruction and so on) are structured around a prior decision, but that all forms of philosophy remain constitutively blind to this decision.
-The 'decision' that Laruelle is concerned with here is the dialectical splitting of the world in order to grasp the world philosophically.
-Laruelle claims that the decisional structure of philosophy can only be grasped non-philosophically.
+Laruelle claimed that all forms of philosophy (from ancient philosophy to analytic philosophy to deconstruction and so on) are structured around a prior decision, but that all forms of philosophy remain constitutively blind to this decision.
+The 'decision' that Laruelle was concerned with here was the dialectical splitting of the world in order to grasp the world philosophically.
+Laruelle claimed that the decisional structure of philosophy can only be grasped non-philosophically.
 In this sense, non-philosophy is a science of philosophy.
 Laruellean (non)ethics is "radically de-anthropocentrized, fundamentally directed towards a universalized, auto-effective set of generic conditions."

 Reception and influence

-A decade ago, he was described by Scottish philosopher Ray Brassier as "the most important unknown philosopher working in Europe today" and was described by Gilles Deleuze and Félix Guattari as "engaged in one of the most interesting undertakings of contemporary philosophy."
+In 2003, he was described by Scottish philosopher Ray Brassier as "the most important unknown philosopher working in Europe today".
+Already in the 1990s, Gilles Deleuze and Félix Guattari had referred to him as [being] "engaged in one of the most interesting undertakings of contemporary philosophy."
 The first English-language reception of his work (Brassier's account of Laruelle in Radical Philosophy in 2003) has been followed with a slew of introductions from John Ó Maoilearca (Mullarkey), Anthony Paul Smith, Rocco Gangle, Katerina Kolozova, and Alexander R. Galloway, as well as Brassier's own subsequent book, Nihil Unbound.

 Today, Laruelle's international reception is growing with dozens of titles a year translated and published in English by such publishing houses as Polity Books, Edinburgh University Press, Continuum, Palgrave Macmillan, Columbia University Press, Urbanomic/Sequence and others.